

 In addition, the following factors will be considered during the selection process and an AGRTPS will not be awarded to a student who:

-• is in receipt of an award which directly duplicates the purpose of the AGRTPS.
+• Is in receipt of an award which directly duplicates the purpose of the AGRTPS.
 Holders of a Flinders University Research Scholarship (FURS) will not be considered for the award of an AGRTPS to continue study in the degree for which the FURS is held;

-• is on paid study leave;
+• Is on paid study leave;

-• holds a Research Doctorate or equivalent, or holds a Research Masters or equivalent and is seeking an AGRTPS to undertake a Research Masters degree;
+• Holds a Research Doctorate or equivalent, or holds a Research Masters or equivalent and is seeking an AGRTPS to undertake a Research Masters degree;

 4.3 RTP Stipend Offer